--for Linda, anniversary 2017

 oh my God love me with her body

-These two poems from my book in progress, ON COLD MORNINGS, begin this new blog series.
+This poem from my book in progress, ON COLD MORNINGS, begin this new blog series.
 I will occasionally include some musing on the subject of what I call "the problem of beauty."
 My thinking often turns to a question: How do we properly acknowledge, appreciate, perhaps even celebrate natural beauty (human and otherwise), without becoming possessive or exploitative?

 I think it fair to say that we do not have adequate answers to that question; indeed, we so quickly become possessive and exploitative.
 We see a beautiful mountain or forest, and we begin immediately to dream of grasping some part of it for ourselves or of plundering its resources for profit.
 Our having does not satisfy, so we imagine having more.
 Our profits do not satisfy, so we work tirelessly to increase them, in order to fund our expanding possession.